 Once we have received your application, passport copy and payment we will email you confirmation and receipt within 10 business days.
-You will also receive an access code for the Road to IELTS programme.

 Please note: you must bring your current, original passport to your test.
 You will not be permitted to sit the test without your passport.

 What should I do if I have a new passport issued after I have registered for a test?